AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 * [Get First Value](xref:sds-stream-data#get-first-value) returns the first value in the stream.
 * [Get Last Value](xref:sds-stream-data#get-last-value) returns the last value in the stream.
-* [Find Distinct Value](xref:sds-stream-data#list-values) returns a value based on a starting index and search criteria.

 In addition, the following methods support reading multiple values: